 Serial number

-The serial number is unique to your board and crucial for warranty stuff or getting help from the manufacturer.
-It’s also how you prove your motherboard is the real deal.
+The serial number is unique to your motherboard.
+It’s very important for warranty claims and getting support from the manufacturer.
+It also helps confirm that your motherboard is a genuine product.

 Revision number